leafsphp/new-docs/leaf-api/v/2.0/getting-started/first-app.md

 This will generate a controller in our `App/Controllers` directory

-Back in our `App/Routes.php` file, we can use this controller like so:
+Back in our routes file, we can use this controller like so:

 ```php
 $app->get('/home', '\App\Controllers\PagesController@index');